tjakk399/no-static-site-generator/src/de-googling_lineageos/index.md

 This is a comprehensive step-by-step guide to do so.
 Part of it is an English translation of the excellent [Kuketz-Blog](https://www.kuketz-blog.de/android-ohne-google-take-back-control-teil1/) (German).

+If you follow the steps below on a vanilla *LineageOS 18.1* without MicroG, you will achieve feature parity with [/e/OS](https://doc.e.foundation/what-s-e#degoogling--ungoogling).
+Check out their whitepaper regarding details.

 ### Content

 1. [High-Level System Settings](system_settings)